Robert Browne (Brownist): Biography

 His most important works, A Treatise of Reformation without Tarying for Anie, in which he asserted the right of the church to effect necessary reforms without the authorisation of the civil magistrate; and A Booke which sheweth the life and manners of all True Christians which set out the theory of congregational independency, were published at Middelburg in 1582.
 The following year two men were hanged at Bury St Edmunds for circulating them.

 Browne was only an active Separatist from 1579 to 1585 and returned to the Church of England.
 He served as Headmaster of St Olave's Grammar School, Southwark 1586–89 and was also Headmaster of Stamford School between 1589 and 1591.
 He was much engaged in controversy with some of those who held his earlier separatist position and who now looked upon him as a renegade.
 In particular he several times replied to John Greenwood and Henry Barrowe; one of his replies, entitled A Reproofe of certaine schismatical persons and their doctrine touching the hearing and preaching of the word of God (1587–1588) sheds light upon the development of Browne's later views.

 He was ordained deacon and priest by Richard Howland, Bishop of Peterborough in September 1591.
 He held the benefice of Little Casterton (in which parish Tolethorpe lay) and then Thorpe Achurch in Northamptonshire from 1591 to 1631.

+Personal life

 He was married twice, firstly to Alice Allen, thought to be one of his Middelburg congregation, with whom he fathered nine children.
 Alice Browne died in July 1610 and in February 1612 Browne married Elizabeth Werrener at St Martin's Church, Stamford.

+Death

-He was imprisoned 32 times during his life for his non-conformist beliefs and died in jail at Northampton, after he was imprisoned for hitting a constable.
-He is buried in St Giles's churchyard, Northampton.
+Browne was imprisoned 32 times during his life for his non-conformist beliefs.